-A probabilistic model of a'domain consists of a set of random variables that can take on values with certain probabilities.
+A probabilistic model of a'domain consists of a set of random variables that can take on particular values with certain probabilities.
 Let the variables be $X \setminus ...
 Xn$.

-An atomic event is an assignment of values to all the variables-in other words, a complete specification of the state of the domain.
+An atomic event is an assignment of particular values to all the variables-in other words, a completespecification of the state of the domain the joint is an w-dimensional table with a value in every cell giving the probability of that specific stateoccurring.
+Here is a joint probability distribution for the trivial medical domain consisting of the two Boolean variables Toothache and Cavity:

-The joint probability distribution $P(X], \dots, Xn$ assigns probabilities to all possible atomic events.
+The joint probability distribution P(X], ..., Xn) assigns probabilities to all possible atomic events.
 Recall that P(X) is a one-dimensional vector of probabilities for the possible values of the variable X,-.
-Then the joint is an w-dimensional table with a value in every cell giving the probability of that specific state occurring.
-Here is a joint probability distribution for the trivial medical domain consisting of the two Boolean variables Toothache and Cavity:
+Then